eodole/Machine-Learning-Projects/README.md

 __Project 2: Boston House Prices__

-Use skit-learn to predict Boston Housing prices.
+Use scikit-learn to predict Boston Housing prices.

+__Project 3: kNN and Naive Bayes__

+Use scikit learn to do kth nearest neighbor classification